high-haseeb/plainReact/README.md

 a transpiler is like a compiler but it does not change the level of the code.
 Babelon is a transpiler that transpiles(fancy compilation) jsx to vanilla-js.

+## Name your react knock off

+i am naming my react knock off plain React. you can call it whatever you like